Interim RTE boss apologises for ‘drip-feed’ of information

 They include a list of the broadcaster’s top 100 salaries, all of which are above 116,000 euro, with the highest earner being paid 515,000 euro.

-A letter from ex-director general Ms Forbes, written in the first year of the Covid-19 pandemic, guaranteeing that Tubridy would not be subject to a pay cut between 2020 and 2025 will also be scrutinised, as will multimillion-euro losses incurred by RTE’s ill-fated musical based on the Late Late Show’s annual Toy Show episode.
+A letter from ex-director general Ms Forbes, written in the first year of the Covid-19 pandemic, guaranteeing that Tubridy would not be subject to a pay cut between 2020 and 2025 was scrutinised at Wednesday’s committee hearing, as was multimillion-euro losses incurred by RTE’s ill-fated musical based on the Late Late Show’s annual Toy Show episode.

+Rory Coveney, director of strategy at RTE, defended the Toy Show musical, which recorded losses of 2.2 million euros in its first year.

+“We took a creative and commercial risk to try, and for the best of reasons, to try and create something unique for Irish families and for children at Christmas,” he told the committee.

+“I’m not sure if anyone here was at the show, but those who attended it absolutely loved it, particularly children.

+“It clearly wasn’t a commercial success but it wasn’t from a lack of effort from everyone involved.”

-Since the scandal broke, much focus has centred on the workings of a UK-based “barter” account used by RTE to pay for certain services and tickets and trips related to corporate entertaining.
+Since the scandal broke, much focus centred on the workings of a single UK-based barter account used by RTE to pay for certain services and tickets and trips related to corporate entertaining.

 It was also used to pay Tubridy an additional 150,000 euro in 2022, an amount that was not publicly declared.

-At a meeting of the Public Accounts Committee last week it was revealed that the same barter account was used by RTE to pay out hundreds of thousands of euro to pay for tickets and trips to entertain clients at events like the Rugby World Cup in Japan, Ireland rugby matches in Dublin and the 2019 Champions League Final in Madrid.
+At a meeting of the Public Accounts Committee last week it was revealed that the same barter account was used by RTE to pay out hundreds of thousands of euro to pay for tickets and trips to entertain clients at events such as the Rugby World Cup in Japan, Ireland rugby matches in Dublin and the 2019 Champions League final in Madrid.

-On Tuesday, the broadcaster’s woes intensified when it confirmed that two further barter accounts had been discovered in a review of its files.
+On Tuesday, the broadcaster’s woes intensified when it confirmed that two further barter accounts had been identified in a review of its files.

+Documents provided to parliamentarians included details on further expenditure through barter account spending.

+The committee heard these included 20,900 euro spent on a summer party for agencies and clients in 2016; 12,000 euro for a Bruce Springsteen concert; 7,500 euro for a golf outing with accompanying purchases of golf balls and jackets; and 6,358 euro for tickets for Phil Collins and Robbie Williams’ concerts.

 Ms Forbes has not yet appeared before either of the Oireachtas committee examinations, citing ill-health for her absence.